 Polihali Dam will be bigger.

-The embankment will stand 165m high, have a crest length of 921m and a crest width of 9m.
-At its base, the embankment will be 470m wide.
-Over 13 million cubic metres of rock which will be quarried locally within the dam basin will be compacted to form the embankment.
-The dam will create a reservoir on the Senqu and Khubelu rivers with a surface area of 5 053 hectares and a full supply storage capacity of 2 325 million cubic metres.
-The Polihali dam infrastructure includes a spillway, a compensation outlet structure, a small hydro power station and a transfer tunnel.
+The embankment will stand 166 metres high, have a crest length of 921 metres and a crest width of 9 metres.
+At its base, the embankment will be approximately 490 metres wide.
+Over 14 million cubic metres of rock, which will be quarried locally within the dam basin, will be compacted to form the embankment.
+The dam will create a reservoir on the Senqu and Khubelu rivers with a surface area of 5,053 hectares and a full supply storage capacity of 2,325 million cubic metres.
+The Polihali dam infrastructure includes a spillway, a compensation outlet structure and a small hydropower station.

-The saddle dam will be 45m high and will have a crest length of 603m and a crest width of 6.5m.
+The saddle dam will be 43 metres high and will have a crest length of 603 metres and a crest width of 9 metres.
 Its function is to raise a low point on the reservoir margin to prevent water from by-passing the Polihali Dam.

 Just as the water from the Mohale reservoir flows through the interconnecting Mohale Transfer Tunnel to the reservoir at Katse, so will water from the Polihali reservoir flow through the Polihali Transfer Tunnel on its way to Katse, increasing the supply of water to the Katse reservoir and the amount of water available for hydropower generation at the ‘Muela Hydropower station.

-The current supply rate of water from Lesotho to Gauteng will increase at the rate of 780 million cubic metres per annum incrementally to more than 1 270 million metres per annum, as agreed by the two Governments.
+The current supply rate of water from Lesotho to Gauteng of 780 million cubic metres per annum will be increased incrementally to reach 1270 million metres per annum, as agreed by the two Governments.
 Polihali Dam is expected to contribute about 490 million cubic metres of water per annum to the system for delivery to RSA.

-Work on the dam design commenced in 2017 and tender design is expected to be completed during 2019.
-Construction is expected to start in 2020, with completion and commissioning expected in 2026.
+Work on the dam design commenced in 2017 and tender design was completed during 2020.
+Construction is expected to start in 2022, with completion and commissioning expected in 2028.